tomdalling/old-tomdalling.com/resources/blog-posts/2016-02-12_pure-function-as-an-object-PFAAO-pattern.markdown

 output = JSON2XML.convert(input)
 File.write('output.xml', output)
 ```

+This example code could easily be written as a test.
+Just use some dummy input, and assert that `output` is correct.

 Because the `File.read` and `File.write` calls are non-pure, I have purposely kept them separate from the conversion code.
 That allows the conversion step to be implemented as a pure function -- it just takes a string and returns a string.